AlDanah-QM/blog/Task4.md

 ### Second Challenge: Accuracy of the GliNER Model
-second_challenge:
-  title: "Accuracy of the GLiNER Model"
-  description: "The GLiNER model exhibited reduced accuracy when transitioning from the Encyclopedia website to the Collections website."
+  The GLiNER model exhibited reduced accuracy when transitioning from the Encyclopedia website to the Collections website (Collections website).

-  issues:
-    - label_extraction:
-        problem: "'person' label in collections produced irrelevant extractions."
-        solution: "Changed to 'human', improving accuracy by correctly identifying human names."
-    - arabic_language_accuracy:
-        problem: "Initial accuracy was suboptimal."
+The 'person' label in collections produced irrelevant extractions.
+However, modifying it to 'human' improved the accuracy by correctly identifying human names.
+This adjustment was implemented in the latest version of the tool.
-        solution: "Integrated Arabic-specific features and refined Arabic labels to be more precise than English ones."
+Arabic language accuracy was initially suboptimal.
+After integrating Arabic-specific features, extraction issues arose, which were resolved by making Arabic labels more precise than their English counterparts.
-    - bilingual_support:
-        status: "Fully bilingual, supporting both English and Arabic."
-        limitation: "Arabic entity extraction remains lower than English due to model accuracy constraints, with no further possible enhancements."
+The tool is now fully bilingual, supporting both English and Arabic.
+However, the number of extracted Arabic entities remains lower than English ones due to model accuracy limitations, which could not be further improved.

 ### Web Scrapping